2020 French Open Odds Tracker

 - See which country has produced the most French Open champions since the tournament’s inception

-The 2020 French Open will take place between May 24 and June 7th at Roland-Garros.
+The 2020 French Open has been rescheduled to run Sunday, September 20 – Sunday, October 4, moved from May at Roland-Garros, due to the coronavirus outbreak.
 We’ve been gathering French Open odds across a number of top online sportsbooks since they were first posted, and have displayed them in the graphs below so you can see the movement of all the top contenders.

 - [7/18/19] 2019 champ and winner of three-straight French Opens, Rafael Nadal has opened with even-money odds to win again in 2020

 Odds for ATP Top 5 Men’s Singles Players

 Assuming he plays in the tournament again in 2020, the French Open is the rare opportunity to get one of the Big Three in men’s tennis (Federer) at long odds.
 Not known for his prowess on clay, Federer has early odds of 25-1.

 Bet against Rafael Nadal at your own peril.
 The Spanish sensation has won 12 of the last 15 French Open championships.
 From 2010 to 2019, only twice has someone not named Nadal won the title.
 He’s done so now in three straight years.